appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 Before you start, make sure you have:

 * A self-hosted instance of Appsmith.
 Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for detailed instructions on setting up your Appsmith instance.
-* Basic knowledge of creating a webhook workflow in Appsmith.
-For more information, see [Tutorial - Create Webhook Workflow](/workflows/tutorials/create-webhook-workflow).
+* Basic knowledge of creating a basic workflow in Appsmith.
+For more information, see [Tutorial - Create Basic Workflow](/workflows/tutorials/create-workflow).
 * Configured your datasource that manages your data, and SMTP datasource (to notify users) in your workspace.
 If not, configure these datasources.
 For more information on configuring datasource, see the available [Datasources](/connect-data/reference) in Appsmith.

 ## Create workflow